DatomCode/DatomCode/README.md

 **Building and designing at the intersection of code and creativity.**

 Welcome to my GitHub profile!
-I'm an aspiring **Full-Stack Developer** (currently focused on the frontend), an **intermediate Graphic Designer**, and a tech enthusiast on a journey to build and contribute to impactful projects.

----
+👋 Hi, I’m Enoch

+I’m a Junior Developer passionate about building reliable and impactful solutions.
+Currently focused on Backend Development as I work toward becoming a Full-Stack Developer.

+🌱 About Me

+💻 Currently learning Backend Development

+🎨 Background in Graphic Design & Video Editing (creativity + code)

+🚀 Committed to continuous learning and growth

+🤝 Open to collaboration, mentorship, and opportunities

 ## 🚀 About Me